Log in to Employer Direct to make contributions

 After you’ve made your final super payment, record the details of the employee who’s leaving on your contribution payment file, including a leaver code that shows the actual termination date.

-Let your employee know wherever they work, they can stay with QSuper.
+You can let your employee know wherever they work, they can stay with QSuper.

 If they're a Defined Benefit member moving to another Queensland Government employer, ask them to let their new employer know that they have a Defined Benefit account that they want to continue with.
 Special rules apply to a member’s eligibility to maintain their Defined Benefit membership, so please ask your employee to contact us to discuss their options.